 - enrich the university as a heterogeneous community,

 - add new perspectives to the university's curriculum and scholarly pursuits,

-- Develop personal skills, including leadership, self-confidence, and intellectual engagement.
+- develop personal skills, including leadership, self-confidence and intellectual engagement, and

-As the University must make fine distinctions among large numbers of highly qualified applicants, the ability to assess consistently all information presented in the application becomes increasingly important.
-Therefore, the University employs a rigorous review process that engages the expertise of professional educators in performing individualized and holistic evaluations of each application.
+As the university must make fine distinctions among large numbers of highly qualified applicants, the ability to assess consistently all information presented in the application becomes increasingly important.
+Therefore, the university employs a rigorous review process that engages the expertise of professional educators in performing individualized and holistic evaluations of each application.
 Each applicant is assessed on the basis of achievements and potential in a broad range of academic categories, viewed in the context of the opportunities and challenges the applicant has faced.
+These categories include:

-- Strength of educational performance, as measured by the nature and rigor of high school curriculum and academic achievements.
+- The strength of educational performance, as measured by the nature and rigor of high school curriculum and academic achievements.

-- Potential for college success, as evidenced by performance on nationally normed standardized tests.
+- The potential for college success, as evidenced by performance on nationally normed standardized tests.

-- Potential to promote beneficial educational outcomes and to make a positive contribution to campus and community life.
+- The potential to promote beneficial educational outcomes and to make a positive contribution to campus and community life.